-Even if your focus is on interior decoration, it's likely that a good part of your work will still depend upon integration with building systems.
-Interior designers are part of the building design team, and need to be knowledgeable on today’s building system design and equipment.
+Even if your focus is on interior decoration, likely, a good part of your work will still depend upon integration with building systems.
+This is because interior designers are part of the building design team and need to know today’s building system design and equipment.

 Interior designers work closely with other design and construction professions to provide functional, sustainable, and healthy buildings.
 This includes all types of commercial and residential new construction and remodeling projects.
-They must understand the viewpoints and respect the expertise of other design professionals.
+Therefore, they must understand the viewpoints and respect the expertise of other design professionals.

 Building systems are an extensive part of all 3 NCIDQ Exams, and you'll also want to refer to the building systems and systems integration lessons within Qpractice for examples of possible conflicts between the design and the building's systems and how to prevent or resolve these.